Yandex Cloud

 • <path_to_file_in_project>: Path to the DataSphere project file to import data to.
 To get the path, right-click the file and select Copy path.

-2. Run the cell.
-To do this, choose Run → Run Selected Cells or press Shift + Enter.
+2. Run the cell by selecting Run → Run Selected Cells or pressing Shift + Enter.

-1. Go to a new cell and copy the command to import the contents from a folder on Yandex Disk to it:
+1. Go to a new cell and paste the command to import the contents from a folder on Yandex Disk:

 # %pip install requests urllib if needed